New Era Energy & Digital, Inc. (NUAI) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, April 16, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against New Era Energy & Digital, Inc. ("New Era Energy" or the "Company") (NASDAQ: NUAI).
+BENSALEM, Pa., April 22, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against New Era Energy & Digital, Inc. ("New Era Energy" or the "Company") (NASDAQ: NUAI).

-IF YOU SUFFERED A LOSS ON YOUR NEW ERA ENERGY INVESTMENTS, CLICK HERE BEFORE JUNE 1, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?